-Symptoms of Eisenmenger syndrome vary depending on the heart defect and affected organs.
-They do not usually occur until people are in their teens, 20s or 30s.
-The signs slowly get worse.
+Symptoms of Eisenmenger syndrome can differ depending on the heart defect and affected organs.
+They don’t generally occur until puberty or early adulthood.
+Then they slowly worsen.

 The most common signs and symptoms of the condition include: